YusufMS/todos-app-using-laravel-and-vue/README.md

 ## Overview
 While exploring front-end frameworks for my projects which usually have a backend built with Laravel, Vue and React seemed like the best candidates.
 Among the two Vue tends to be the one Laravel team and community prefers and hence I decided to explore Vue first.
 I couldn't use any of my existing projects in exploring the framework due to the overhead it would cause.
 Hence, I took a small, common and simple **Todo-App** to be built with it.

-This app is not a complete app with all the functionalities tested but it has all the basic components that many todo apps have.
+This is not a feature rich app but it has all the basic components that most todo apps have.

 ## Functionalities Covered
 * Login and authentication